puppetlabs/puppetlabs-sqlserver/README.md

 }
 ```

-###To run custom TSQL statements
+###To run custom TSQL statements:

-To use `sqlserver_tsql` as a trigger to other defined types in order to trigger other workflows
+To use `sqlserver_tsql` to trigger other classes or defined types:

 ```
 sqlserver_tsql{ 'Query Logging DB Status':
     instance => 'MSSQLSERVER',
-    onlyif   => "IF (SELECT count(*) FROM myDb.dbo.logging_table WHERE message like 'FATAL%') > 1000  THROW 50000, 'Fatal Exceptions in Logging', 10", notify   => Exec['To Many Fatal Errors']
+    onlyif   => "IF (SELECT count(*) FROM myDb.dbo.logging_table WHERE message like 'FATAL%') > 1000  THROW 50000, 'Fatal Exceptions in Logging', 10", notify   => Exec['Too Many Fatal Errors']
 }
 ```

-It can also be used to help clean up regular logs with conditional checks
+To clean up regular logs with conditional checks:

 ```
 sqlserver_tsql{ 'Cleanup Old Logs':
     instance => 'MSSQLSERVER',